bigmb/ChatBot/README.md

 # ChatBot
-ChatBot using RNN Neural networks and Cornell Corpus dataset (TensorFlow)
+ChatBot using Recurrent Neural networks and Cornell Corpus dataset (TensorFlow)

 As for the Epoch I have set it to 70.
 Change according to the system to train it.